top of page

 • "Native American", "Indian", "Native", "Indigenous" - what do people indigenous to this continent like to be called?
 Most Indigenous folx prefer to be referred to by their tribal name, though please ask.
 Tribal peoples aren't one entity, they are unique individuals with their own identities.

-• I don't use the term "Indian" because it is offensive.
-I also refrain from using Native American, as it implies that this country was always called "America".
+• I don't use "Indian" because it could be offensive.
+I also try not to use "Native American", as it implies that this country was always called "America".
 This land, Turtle Island, had many names before "America". â€‹

 • Learn about the real history of North & South American colonization, including countries that are under colonial rule to the present day.